Equal Pay In NZ

 The outbreak of the Second World War and the demand for military equipment, saw women entering the manufacturing workforce in large numbers.
 As employers and the government assumed that women would leave those jobs at the end of the war, they were mostly restricted to simple tasks and gained very little trade training.

-The Apprenticeship Act 1948 introduced national apprenticeship committees made up of industry and union representatives, with examinations set by the Trades Certification Board.
+The Apprentices Act 1948 introduced national apprenticeship committees made up of industry and union representatives, with examinations set by the Trades Certification Board.
 Apprentices’ wages were set at a fixed proportion of a tradesman’s hourly rate, with each 1,000 hours equalling six months’ training.
 Whereas in the 1950s, 30% of all male school leavers were expected to enter a skilled trade by completing an apprenticeship, women apprentices remained very rare, except in traditionally female trades such as women’s hairdressing.

-The Apprenticeship Act 1983 revised the outdated apprenticeship system and extended it to a wider range of people, including more women trainees.
+The Apprenticeship Act 1983revised the outdated apprenticeship system and extended it to a wider range of people, including more women trainees.
 However, during the 1980s and 1990s the manufacturing sector shrank and unemployment rose sharply.
 Large public institutions which had traditionally trained hundreds of young people each year, became profit-oriented state-owned enterprises, such as the Post Office, New Zealand Railways and the Government Printing Office.

 Alexander Turnbull Library